MrLixm/MrLixm.github.io/site/src/blog/index.rst

 Blog
 ####

-:summary: This is my blog :)
+:description: This is my blog :)
-:thumbnail: {static}/images/blog/0005/cover.jpg

 This is my blog :)